 What’s more, Shopify goes beyond this by offering many built-in analytics features, that include stock level, customer behavior, and even conversion tracking.

 As such, Shopify offers users additional built-in analytics features compared to Wix making it perfect for anyone who wants to grow their business.
 By the way, if you want to migrate from Wix to Shopify, you can transfer all your data seamlessly, and securely to Shopify.
 This makes Shopify the best option for store owners who wish to expand their business and not have to pay extra for the analytics service.

 Shopify heavily works with third-party Applications when doing its marketing.
-Although this offers you more flexibility, this makes it tough to compare both two platforms since Shopify provides users with numerous apps.
+Although this offers you more flexibility, this makes it is tough to compare both two platforms since Shopify provides users with numerous apps.

 Even then, Wix has taken a different approach when it comes to eCommerce marketing using Wix Ascend.
 Ascend is an all-encompassing marketing solution that you can access if you subscribe separately.
 This then allows you to easily have control over your marketing campaigns from a single point.

 As earlier mentioned, Wix Ascend provides you the control over your marketing, all from a single point.
 Still, you’ll be able to send three email promotions per month without having the Ascend subscription.
-However, if you choose to subscribe, you’ll have access to their premium features and even get bigger campaign quota.
+However, if you choose to subscribe, you’ll have access to their premium features and even get a bigger campaign quota.